 5 Top Tips For Students Dealing With Short Answer or Multiple Choice Exams

-No need to stress about your university exams – we're here to help!
-Last week we gave some advice on facing down essay exams, and in today's article we're looking at two other common university exam formats – short answer questions and multiple choice tests.
-These kind of exams require a different sort of preparation from essay or oral exams, so read on to see our tips on how to ace them.
+No need to stress about your university exams – INOMICS is here to help!
+(Well, stress a little bit, that's healthy and can serve as motivation, but no need to freak out).
+Having already dispensed advice on facing down essay exams, this article turns to two other university exam formats – short answer questions and multiple choice tests.
+These kind of exams require a different sort of preparation from essay or oral exams, preparation that the following will take you through.

-Unlike essay exams, where we told you not to stress about the details but rather to focus on the big picture, for short essay or multiple choice tests the details are key.
+Unlike in essay exams - where one shouldn't stress about the details but rather focus on the big picture - short essay or multiple choice tests are all about the details.
 You need to be able to remember the facts which have been taught in the course over the semester, and to be able to explain these facts in a couple of sentences.
-Focus your revision on remembering key facts.
+For this reason, focus your revision on remembering key facts.

 2. Use techniques to help you memorise information

 If you're having trouble memorising facts and figures, first try writing out the information by hand several times.
-Often you'll find that just the act of copying the information down several times will be enough to make you remember it.
-But if that's not working, and you have a lot of tricky information such as dates or chemical formulae to remember, then try flashcards.
+Often you'll find that just the act of copying the information down several times will be enough to lodge it securely in your head.
+But if that's not working, and you have a lot of tricky information such as dates or chemical formulae to remember, try flashcards.
 Take a stack of postcard-sized piece of paper, and write down one fact to be remembered on each sheet.
-Then either use these cards to test yourself, or put them around your room or your house so that you see them regularly.
-Do this for a week and you should be able to remember the facts when it comes to your exam.
+Then either use these cards to test yourself, or put them around your room, or house, so you see them regularly.
+Do this in the weeks leading up to your big day and remembering should not be a problem.

 3. Don't overthink your answers

-You might think that as multiple choice or short questions are quick to answer, that you don't need to plan your time in such an exam, but that would be a mistake.
+You might think multiple choice are quick to answer, and thus you don't need to plan your time in such an exam.
+Think again.
 Sure, the actual writing of the answers can be done very quickly, but you still need time to sit and think about each question before you answer it.

 5. Skip over questions which are giving you problems

-If there's a question which you don't understand or don't know the answer too, feel free to skip over it and then come back to it later.
+If there's a question which you don't understand or don't know the answer too, think about skipping over it and coming back to it later.
 If you don't immediately know the answer, that's okay, no need to panic!
-Sometimes moving on to other questions will help to jog your memory, or give you context which will help you to answer the question that you were stuck on.
+Sometimes moving on to other questions will help to jog your memory, or give you context which could help you to answer the question that you were stuck on.
 You don't want to waste a lot of time on one question, so keep going and then come back to the questions you were struggling with at the end.

 Good luck with your exams!